FragSoc/esports-bot/README.md

 Requires the  `ENABLE_TWITCH` variable to be set to  `TRUE` in order to function.

+Set the `TEMP_BEARER_FILE` to anything you like, this will be the file where your bearer token is stored for reuse.

 ### Creating your self-signed SSL keys:

 1. Create the Certificate Authority (CA) private key: